ot4i/iib-stats-writer-statsd/README.md

 ### Build dependencies

+#### AIX only

+Current build process uses Makefile.aix rather than conan; see Makefile.aix for customisation.
+Boost 1.6.0 must be downloaded manually, and either GNU GCC 6.3.0 or xlC 13 must be installed.

 #### C++ compiler
 You need a recent C++ compiler that supports C++11.
 For example, GNU GCC 4.8+ (Linux), Microsoft Visual Studio 2015 (Windows), or Xcode 7.3 (Mac OS X).
 Any other compiler